caitp/linux-lock-pi/README.md

 ---

 Congratulations, your lock service is now communicating with the LinuxLock server, and can be notified when a user is authorized to enter a door via an RFID swipe, and it takes only milliseconds.
 Wonderful!

-##Caveats

-There is some very basic GPIO configuration currently, however the main script will not make use of them, as of yet.
-This shall be addressed shortly, with the addition of documentation in README.md regarding the construction of configuration files.
-(For now, I've made an effort to document the source code nicely, so please refer to lib/*.js for details).